Randika00/BioAnnotate_AI-Medical-Image-Classification/README.md

 # BioAnnotate_AI-Medical-Image-Classification

 BioAnnotate_AI is a practical Artificial Intelligence / Machine Learning (AI/ML) project developed to support the annotation, preprocessing, and classification of medical and biomedical image datasets.
 This project is designed to organize image data into structured categories such as Age, Anatomy, Genus, Number, Sex, Skin, and Type, making the dataset ready for machine learning and deep learning workflows.
+The goal of BioAnnotate_AI is to build a scalable AI/ML medical image annotation framework that can later be extended into a complete intelligent classification system for disease-related and biomedical visual analysis

 The system includes image preprocessing operations such as: